strongdan/blog/_posts/2017-8-7-John-Somnez-Blog-Course.md

 #Wait a minute... won't that generate traffic for me and not for you?

-#Well, not really.
-If you just created your blog, I'm not going to be getting much traffic from it, but there are two reasons I am asking #you to do this:
+Well, not really.
+If you just created your blog, I'm not going to be getting much traffic from it, but there are two reasons I am asking you to do this:

-#1.
-I am going to be putting a list together of all the blog posts talking about this email course and I'll be linking to them.
+1. I am going to be putting a list together of all the blog posts talking about this email course and I'll be linking to them.
 That means—as long as you write a quality post about this email course—I will link to you from Simple Programmer.
 This will help you get some traffic (remember how important backlinks are).
 Just make sure you write a quality post—that's all I ask.

 2. I would like you to help promote this email course so that I can reach more developers with it.
 If you are getting some value from this course, please share it.
-(Here's a handy link to send a quick tweet about the course.)
+(Here's a handy link to send a quick tweet about the course - http://t.dripemail2.com/c/eyJhY2NvdW50X2lkIjoiOTUyNDk2NiIsImRlbGl2ZXJ5X2lkIjoiMTE0MTAzOTUwMSIsInVybCI6Imh0dHA6Ly9jdHQuZWMvWHF6aEU_X19zPXZpZnJvaW5ncmtxc2o5Ym45Y3VkIn0)

 Finally, your 2nd homework assignment is to find some post on Simple Programmer and comment on it.